 - Configure SAML authentication for the Horizon Connection Server instances.
 You must use the VMware Identity Manager service's fully-qualified domain name on the Authenticator configuration page.

-The Horizon and VMware Identity Manager servers must be in time sync.
+Important: The Horizon and VMware Identity Manager servers must be in time sync.
 If the servers are not in time sync, when you try to run a Horizon application or desktop, an invalid SAML message occurs.